skrizzy16/rtdtest94/docs/source/Threat Stack Agent.rst

   use these kernels. **This is the result of a known Linux limitation where only one process can bind to the AuditD socket. https://man7.org/linux/man-pages/man5/auditd.conf.5.html

+Code Block to Check for The Threat Stack Agent on the machine

 .. code-block::

    hello world!